HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-3 Propagation.md

 When you toss a pebble into a pond, you see ripples spreading out in all directions.
 Radio waves behave in a similar way, but instead of traveling across water, they propagate through space.
 Different frequencies travel in different ways, and understanding these behaviors helps us communicate more effectively.

-#### Basic Wave Behavior
+> **Key Information**: Basic Wave Behavior

-**Key Information**:
-- The *ionosphere can refract or bend HF and VHF radio waves*
+> - The *ionosphere can refract or bend HF and VHF radio waves*
-- The *radio horizon is farther than the visual horizon* because the *atmosphere refracts radio waves slightly*
+> - The *radio horizon is farther than the visual horizon* because the *atmosphere refracts radio waves slightly*
-- *Long-distance ionospheric propagation is far more common on HF* than on VHF/UHF
+> - *Long-distance ionospheric propagation is far more common on HF* than on VHF/UHF
-- *UHF signals are rarely heard beyond their radio horizon* because they're *usually not propagated by the ionosphere*
+> - *UHF signals are rarely heard beyond their radio horizon* because they're *usually not propagated by the ionosphere*

 ![Propagation types at different frequency ranges](../../../images/propagation-types.svg)